nextcloud/documentation/admin_manual/installation/php_configuration.rst

 Keep in mind that changes to ``php.ini`` may have to be configured on more than one ini file.
 This can be the case, for example, for the ``date.timezone`` setting.
+You can search for a parameter with the following command: ``grep -r date.timezone /etc/php``.

 **php.ini - used by the Web server:**
 ::